How To Treat Eating Disorders

 • Inpatient care at a hospital or treatment center, which means a person stays in a hospital 24/7 for their treatment.
 Inpatient programs are usually reserved for people whose eating disorders put them at higher risk of serious illness or death.

 • Residential treatment centers, which are also 24/7 programs.
-A residential treatment program may ensure that people with eating disorders are medically stable before they are admitted, as they typically spend an extended period of time at the treatment center—sometimes 30 days or more.
+A residential treatment program may ensure that people with eating disorders are medically stable before they are admitted, as they typically spend an extended period of time at the eating disorder treatment center—sometimes 30 days or more.

 • Partial hospitalization, also called day treatment.
 This option generally provides treatment for 6-10 hours per day, five or six days per week.

-• Intensive outpatient care and medical monitoring, which generally offers treatment for three to four hours per day, three to five days per week.
+• Intensive outpatient care and medical monitoring, which generally offers eating disorder treatment for three to four hours per day, three to five days per week.
 This level of care is suitable for people with less medically severe cases who want to continue their work, schooling, and/or other obligations while in recovery.

 • Outpatient care.
 Patients can see medical providers for weekly or monthly sessions in the provider’s outpatient offices.
 Healthcare professionals may advise you on foods you can enjoy and strategies to maintain your normal weight.